pymc-devs/pymc-examples/myst_nbs/case_studies/spline.myst.md

 Often, the model we want to fit is not a perfect line between some $x$ and $y$.
 Instead, the parameters of the model are expected to vary over $x$.
 There are multiple ways to handle this situation, one of which is to fit a *spline*.
-The spline is effectively multiple individual lines, each fit to a different section of $x$, that are tied together at their boundaries, often called *knots*.
+Spline fit is effectively a sum of multiple individual curves (piecewise polynomials), each fit to a different section of $x$, that are tied together at their boundaries, often called *knots*.

 Below is a full working example of how to fit a spline using PyMC.
 The data and model are taken from [*Statistical Rethinking* 2e](https://xcelab.net/rm/statistical-rethinking/) by [Richard McElreath's](https://xcelab.net/rm/) {cite:p}`mcelreath2018statistical`.